Juan Delgado (Chilean footballer)

-Juan Antonio Delgado Baeza (born 5 March 1993) is a Chilean professional footballer who plays as a winger or right-back for Liga de Expansión MX club Irapuato.
+Juan Antonio Delgado Baeza (born 5 March 1993) is a Chilean professional footballer who plays as a winger or right-back for Primera B club Deportes Santa Cruz.

 Club career

 Colo-Colo

 Born in Chillán, Delgado made his first team debut for Colo-Colo at the age of 17 during the 2011 Torneo Apertura.
 After nearly 2 years playing mostly in the B-team, Delgado became a regular under Héctor Tapia's management, with the first main achievement of his being a goal in a 3–2 victory against the club's main rivals Universidad de Chile.
 Delgado retained protagonism during the 2014 Torneo Clausura where he played 14 games and scored two goals as Colo-Colo won the title.

 Gimnàstic

 On 5 August 2016, Delgado signed a four-year contract with Spanish Segunda División side Gimnàstic de Tarragona.

 Sheffield Wednesday

 On 24 July 2023, he joined EFL Championship side Sheffield Wednesday.
 He made his debut starting against Southampton on 4 August 2023.
-He scored his maiden Wednesday goal a week later, getting the first goal in a 4-2 defeat against Hull City.
+He scored his maiden Wednesday goal a week later, getting the first goal in a 4–2 defeat against Hull City.
 Whilst on international duty he returned to Sheffield Wednesday early to undergo hip surgery.
 On 17 May 2024, it was confirmed he would be released following the expiration of his contract.